jnebrera/monitor/README.md

 - *libmatheval*: flex and bison.
 If you don't have flex, it will be bootstrapped too, but you need `m4`

+## Docker
+You can generate a development docker container with `make dev-docker`, with a ready to use environment to compile and test rb_monitor.
+Also, you can generate a release docker container with `make docker`, but make sure that you compiled properly `rb_monitor`, i.e., with optimizations, no coverage generation information, etc etc.

 ## TODO
 - [ ] Vector <op> scalar operation (see #14 )
 - [ ] SNMP tables / array (see #15 )